 Secondly, the implementation of the project will include several training phases for the AI.
 The most obvious will occur during the initial loading of data and/or knowledge base, which most people recognize.
 However, what’s different is that the system needs to go through a phase of refinement or learning once the software has been released.
 During this phase, things like gain and variance for Machine Learning, or intent training for NLP and maybe model refinement for cognitive reasoning need to be improved.
 So, during this phase, it is essential to carefully release the software and measure how well it’s performing over a 6-12 week period, at the least.

-The most significant thing to remember about AI implementations is that there are over 20 different types of AI technologies and techniques, and not one fits all situations.
+remember that there are over 20 different types of AI technologies and techniques, and not one fits all situations

 It is critical to understand when Machine Learning is strong and when it is weak.
 The same is true for Deep Learning or Cognitive Reasoning.